htcondor/htmap/docs/source/dependencies.rst

 .. note::

-    When using this delivery method, HTMap will discover Python using this shebang:
+    When using this delivery method, HTMap will discover Python using this shebang as whatever user HTCondor runs your job as:

     .. code-block:: bash